yograut/pc_offline_challenge/Readme.md

 ## Source code

 translator.go and main.go should not be modified.
 Please use service.go and any new files for the solution.

+## Added by Yogesh
+## Further improvements
+1. We can delete the catch if not accessed by the application recently.
+We can discuss ageing.
+2. We can implement log functionality
+    WE can capture and write all errors in one log file.
+Errors from any operation or from any event, function